GoogleChrome/web.dev/src/site/content/en/learn/css/sizing/index.md

 ### Absolute lengths

-All absolute lengths resolve against the same base, this makes them predictable wherever they're used in your CSS.
+All absolute lengths resolve against the same base, making them predictable wherever they're used in your CSS.
 For example, if you use `cm` to size your element and then print, it should be accurate if you compared it to a ruler.